Scheduled MonumentsEnglandGoldscope copper and lead mines and remains of associated dressing floors, stamp mill, dressing mill, reservoir and leats

 Goldscope copper and lead mines and remains of associated dressing floors, stamp mill, dressing mill, reservoir and leats is a scheduled monument protected by Historic England under reference 1019945.
 View the official record →

-Goldscope copper and lead mines is an ancient monument located in Cumberland comprising the substantial remains of mining and mineral processing infrastructure.
+Goldscope copper and lead mines is a scheduled ancient monument located in Cumberland, England, representing the substantial mineral extraction and processing infrastructure that developed during the early modern period of English mining history.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019945.

 Goldscope copper and lead mines and remains of associated dressing floors, stamp mill, dressing mill, reservoir and leats is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019945.